The Resy Hit List: Where In Miami You’ll Want to Eat Right Now

 This longstanding MiMo District favorite with a fun-to-pronounce name reflects the delicious result of its owners’ combined backgrounds, drawing from co-owner Ani Meinhold’s Vietnamese heritage and chef-owner Cesar Zapata’s Colombian and Cajun culinary roots.
 That mix drives both the menu and the mood.
 Amid a menu of familiar Viet flavors like green papaya salad and crispy imperial rolls, you’ll also find creative specialties shaped by Zapata’s Southern and Latin experience, like Cajun-spiced buttermilk fried chicken and ceviche de chicharron featuring five-spice crispy pork.
 The sprawling space includes a 15-foot raw bar built for oysters and cocktails, a speakeasy-style dining room, and the Lantern Garden out back.
 Mid-century lines, street art, Asian accents, and ‘90s hip-hop music tie it all together, giving Phuc Yea a sense of place that matches its point of view.

-16. FLORA Morningside, Miami
+16. Pauline Miami Beach

 17. Facade Bakery Coral Gables